eslint/eslint/docs/command-line-interface/README.md

 ### `-c`, `--config`

-This option allows you to specify an alternate [configuration file](config-files.md) for ESLint.
-By default, it uses `conf/eslint.json`.
+This option allows you to specify an alternate configuration file for ESLint (see [Configuring ESLint](../configuring) for more).
+By default, ESLint uses its own configuration file located at `conf/eslint.json`.

 Example: